Munford, Tennessee: Celebrate Munford

-Celebrate Munford is a "non-profit group of citizens" in the Munford community, as well as areas surrounding Munford.
+Celebrate Munford is a "non-profit group of citizens" in the Munford community, and areas surrounding Munford.
 The group is always looking for new members to lead the events.

 Celebrate Munford has been hosting an annual event in downtown Munford since 1984, The Munford Arts and Crafts Fair.
 The fair is the third Saturday of September every year.
 The fair lasts all day and is packed full with booths and vendors.
 Vendors are welcomed to reserve a booth spot.
 Fair food is also available at several booths.
 Stages that are booked with entertainers are also at the fair.
 There are various music styles played and dances performed.
 In addition, there is also a car show held in the City Park on the same day as the fair.

 Every Fourth of July, the Celebrate Munford group sponsors the Celebrate Independence.
 The event is located at the Munford City Park, across from the skate park.
 The United States Navy band plays for everyone as they picnic and socialize.
 As the band plays their finale, a firework show begins.